South Australian Housing Trust

-If Housing SA believes a business is being run in breach of a tenant's lease agreement it may:
+If Housing SA believes a business is in breach of a tenant’s lease agreement it may:

 - tell the tenant to stop the business

-- review the rent in accordance with the Rent policy
+- review the rent in line with the Rent policy

 - give notice to the tenant to address the breach of the lease agreement

 - apply to the South Australian Civil and Administrative Tribunal to end the tenancy if the breach isn’t addressed.